rikyperdana/autoForm/README.md

 - Coordinates on map

 ## Caveat & Known Issues
-- Radios and Checkboxes are intetionally left unfeatured as jQuery or the likes are necessary to capture their values.
+- Radios are intetionally left unfeatured as jQuery or the likes are necessary to capture their values.
 - MithrilJS `redraw()` nature is to re-render the whole page at each lifecycle.
 Thus, `redraw()` execution outside the form element shall affect the form as well.